Book Summary: The Forty Rules of Love by Elif Shafak

 The Jealousy of Rumi’s Inner Circle

-As Rumi’s bond with Shams deepens, jealousy and suspicion grow among his followers, particularly his eldest son, Aladdin.
-They accuse Shams of manipulating Rumi and conspiring to disrupt their community.
+As Rumi’s relationship with Shams grows more substantial, the relationship, suspicion, and jealousy grow in his followers, particularly his son, who is the eldest, Aladdin.
+Shams accuses them of manipulating Rumi and conspiring to destabilize the community.

 Ella’s Decision

-Inspired by Aziz’s philosophy, Ella begins to question her marriage and the life she has built.
-Aziz invites her to meet him in Amsterdam, forcing Ella to confront her fears and desires.
-She realizes that love requires courage and self-sacrifice.
+Inspired by Aziz’s philosophy, Ella begins to question her relationship with her husband and the life she’s built.
+Aziz offers to have her meet Aziz in Amsterdam and forces Ella to face her doubts and passions.
+Ella realizes that love demands the courage to sacrifice oneself.

 Betrayal and Tragedy